Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 Environment.

-And I certainly didn’t realise that stopping netball one day would leave such a gap in my overall wellness.
+And I certainly didn’t realise that stopping netball one day would leave such a gap in my overall wellbeing.

 So, rewind to eight years ago, first child on the scene – an absolute mindset shift had to occur.